Application guidelines for TIA Postdoc call

 Is there any template for preparing the project plan?

-- All applications will be evaluated by two independent expert reviewers, at least one with a focus on scientific research in the field and one with a focus on industrial impact in the given field.
+- All applications will be evaluated by two independent expert reviewers, at least one with a focus on scientific research in the field and one with a business focus in the given field.

 Do any previous research projects with the industrial partner add value to the proposal and should they be mentioned in the application?